usu-dev/usu/README.md

   :single-quoted 'single quoted'
   :double-quoted "double quoted"
-  :backtick-quoted `This'll escape all quotes` :multiline-string `
+  :backtick-quoted `This'll escape all quotes`

+  :multiline-string
     This string has newlines and starts at the first non-whitespace character,
     with leading whitespace removed.
-    Backticks will escape all characters including
-    parenthesis, colons and quotes -> ():'".
-    The backticks themselves can be escaped
+    And trailing newline

+  :folded-string >
+    This string has no newlines
+    and will replace any newlines with
-    with a single backslash i.e. \`
+    a single space
-    `
 )
 ```